 Hayden Island: A Virtual Tour

 This proposal creates a “virtual tour” around Hayden Island.
 It uses QR codes, which can be created at little or no cost, to guide visitors around the island.
-Here’s a proposal (www.hayden-island.com/wp-content/uploads/2017/08/Hayden-Island-Virtual-Tour.pdf).
+Here’s a proposal (www.hayden-island.com/wp-content/uploads/2017/08/Hayden-Island-Virtual-Tour.pdf) and the draft implementation (below).

 Visitors at each signpost will be automatically redirected to the HiNoon (neighborhood association) website.
 Web-based multi-media, keyed to each of the 20-30 locations around the island will then be displayed on the user’s phone.
 Both (passive) QR codes and (active) Bluetooth beacons are used to send the url to a phone for presentations.
 The goal is to enhance the appreciation of Portland’s only island neighborhood.